kyma-project/kyma/docs/serverless/05-02-serverless-chart-config.md

 This table lists the configurable parameters, their descriptions, and default values for both cluster and local installations.

-> **NOTE:** Limited memory and CPU resources on Minikube directly affects the Serverless functionality as you can process only a limited number of Functions at the same time, and their processing time is significantly longer.
+> **NOTE:** Limited memory and CPU resources on Minikube directly affect the Serverless functionality as you can process only a limited number of Functions at the same time.
+Also, their processing time is significantly longer.
 To process large workloads, we recommend using the cluster setup.

 | Parameter                                       | Description                                                           | Default value | Minikube override |
 | ----------------------------------------------- | --------------------------------------------------------------------- | ------------- | ----------------- |